Cover image: National Park Service

 Landscape connectivity is critical for conserving large carnivores in our increasingly human-dominated world.
 Mountain lions in California are an important case study highlighting the challenges and opportunities for top predators persisting along gradients of human activity and infrastructure.

-Join Dr. John Benson and the Wolf Conservation Center on May 19, 2022 at 6 pm Eastern for an engaging discussion about these elusive beings.
+The Wolf Conservation Center hosted Dr. John Benson on May 19, 2022 at 6 pm Eastern for an engaging discussion about these elusive beings.
 Dr. Benson and his colleagues with the National Park Service have been studying behavior and population dynamics of mountain lions in southern California for almost 20 years to investigate their ecology in and adjacent to Los Angeles.

 These mountain lions face many obstacles– high rates of inbreeding, low genetic diversity, isolated home ranges, vehicle collisions, and more – but Dr. Benson’s research suggests that conservation is possible if landscape connectivity is prioritized.